1. Home

 Difficulty giving birth

-Many brachycephalic dog breeds have substantial difficulty giving birth, due to the puppies’ heads and shoulders being much wider than the mother’s hips and birth canal [4].
-The mother may have trouble breathing due to the stress and physical exertion of birthing causing a further risk of a tragic outcome.
-This can make veterinary assistance necessary, which may include anaesthetising the mother, then surgically removing the puppies (a caesarean section or C-section).
-These significant health risks and interventions can result in negative impacts on both the mother and pups’ welfare.
-See this article for more detail.
+Some brachycephalic dog breeds have substantial difficulty giving birth (e.g., Boston terrier, French bulldog, British bulldog, and pug), due to fetopelvic disproportion (the puppies being a size and shape that does not allow them to easily pass through the mother’s birth canal) [3, 13, 14].
+This can make veterinary assistance necessary, which may include anaesthetising the mother, then surgically removing the puppies (a caesarean section or C-section) [3, 13, 14].
+These are significant health risks and interventions which can result in negative impacts on both the mother and pups’ welfare.
+Some brachycephalic dog breeds have high caesarean section rates (80% or more) [3].

 Spinal and tail malformations

-Some brachycephalic breeds including the British Bulldog, French Bulldog, Pug, and Boston Terrier have a tail malformation, also known as screw tail [56].
-A screw tail is a genetic malformation that causes the bony part of the spine forming the tail to have a reduced number of bones (so that it is shortened) and some of the bones fuse together (so that it curls or kinks) [7].
+Some brachycephalic breeds including the pug, French bulldog, British bulldog, and Boston terrier commonly have a tail malformation, also known as screw tail [18, 19].
+A screw tail is a genetic malformation that causes the bony part of the spine forming the tail to have a reduced number of bones (so that it is shortened) and some of the bones fuse together (so that it curls or kinks) [20].

 Above: A photo of a French bulldog showing the classic appearance of a the “screw tail” (a shortened and curled/kinked tail) indicated by the red arrow, which is commonly seen in many brachycephalic dog breeds.

-Above: A close up photo of the “screw tail” that is associated with spinal abnormalities in some brachycephalic breeds.
-Photo courtesy of Adjunct Professor Philip Moses – Veterinary Specialist Services, Brisbane, Australia.
+Above: A close-up photo of the “screw tail” that is associated with spinal abnormalities in some brachycephalic breeds.
+Photo courtesy of Adjunct Professor Philip Moses – Veterinary Specialist Services, Brisbane, Australia, reproduced with permission.

-Brachycephalic dogs with screw tails also have a high likelihood of having other deformities along the length of their spine, which can cause health conditions such as nerve problems leading to an inability to move normally, pain along the spine, and urinary or faecal incontinence.
-One study showed that spinal malformations can be found in up to 83% of some brachycephalic breeds, such as British and French Bulldogs [6].
-These malformations can potentially cause severe neurological defects which have proven to be very challenging to treat [5].
-See this article for more detail.
+Brachycephalic dogs with screw tails also have a high likelihood of having other deformities along the length of their spine (such as hemivertebra), which can cause health conditions such as nerve problems leading to an inability to move normally, pain along the spine, and urinary or faecal incontinence [21].
+One study showed that spinal malformations can be found in up to 83% of some brachycephalic breeds, such as British and French bulldogs [19].
+These malformations can potentially cause severe neurological defects which can be very challenging to treat [18].

 Figure 1: A 3-D scan of a normal spine with the area circled in green which corresponds to the abnormal area in Figure 2 which is circled in red.